USRSE/usrse.github.io/pages/get_involved.md

 The US-RSE Association is a new organization that needs community involvement to grow and mature.

 Most of our interaction is via Slack: usrse.slack.com.
 You'll receive a link to join the Slack space when you [join US-RSE](https://us-rse.org/join/).
-If have already joined US-RSE but can't get into Slack, email contact@us-rse.org for help.
+If you have already joined US-RSE but can't get into Slack, email contact@us-rse.org for help.

 Below are some ways members can get more involved in building this organization.
 Have additional ideas for a working group,  committee, or something else, but aren’t sure how to get started?
 The Steering Committee would be happy to help.
 Reach out on Slack (@sc) or email [contact@us-rse.org](mailto:contact@us-rse.org).